rwanke14/employeedirectory/README.md

 ## Additional sources:

+Used sources from the internet for React tutorials on working with filters and sorting arrays using React props.

 Also worked with my study group to better understand how to apply what we learned in class to this readme.
 Note: Some code may look similar since we generally come out these thinking in the same ways.

 Feedback, brainstorming, and general support to study group: